wp-plugins/oik-nivo-slider/readme.txt

 12. oik Nivo slider options page

 == Upgrade Notice ==
+= 1.12 =
+* Upgrade to get full HTML support for captions using the format parameter

 = 1.11 =
 * Contains a CSS fix for nivo sliders displayed in text widgets